Running High Events, organisers of the Bath Half Marathon, supported by Bishop Fleming, have announced that public entries have sold […]

-Tuesday, August 30, 2016
+Tuesday, August 20, 2019

-The Vitality Bath Half Marathon is a fast flat course, straddling both sides of the river Avon and avoiding all the hills surrounding the City.
+The Bath Half Marathon is a fast flat course, straddling both sides of the river Avon and avoiding all the hills surrounding the City.
 It is an ‘honest’ two-lap course with proven PB (‘personal best’ time) criteria, entirely traffic-free (full road closures throughout).
 Even at the front end you’ll have plenty of company to pull you round for a good time.

 This is a ‘Big City’ race, starting & finishing at the same point in Great Pulteney Street – with a roadway spanning 46 feet – one of the widest Georgian boulevards in Europe and a course that threads through the heart of this historic city.

 The first mile is gently downhill down Pulteney Road to Churchill Bridge – so resist all temptations to go off too fast.